 PET OWNERSHIP RULES

-A tenant who desires to acquire a new pet, keep an existing pet or add any new pet in a manner consistent with these rules must apply online at https://www.petscreening.com/referral/gxeCJ7ID9Kng The tenant shall provide in this application: (a) an identifying description of the pet accompanied by two photographs, (b) certificates of spaying or neutering of dogs and cats and the inoculations required by law, (c) in the case of a dog, a copy of the current license required by law, (d) the name and phone number of two contact persons who can be called upon to care for the pet in an emergency, (e) pet rent of a minimum of thirty five U.S. Dollars ($35.00) but no more than fifty U.S. Dollars ($50.00) is required for the each pet residing in the dwelling and (f) a one-time non-refundable pet ownership fee of two hundred fifty U.S. Dollars ($250.00) in the form of a e-check, check or money order and made payable to the entity named by PPM.
+All tenants must apply online at https://pledge.petscreening.com to acknowledge our pet policies.
+No fee will be charged to applicants without pets.
+The tenant shall provide in this application: (a) an identifying description of the pet accompanied by two photographs, (b) certificates of spaying or neutering of dogs and cats and the inoculations required by law, (c) in the case of a dog, a copy of the current license required by law, (d) the name and phone number of two contact persons who can be called upon to care for the pet in an emergency, (e) pet rent of a minimum of thirty five U.S. Dollars ($35.00) but no more than fifty U.S. Dollars ($50.00) is required for the each pet residing in the dwelling and (f) a one-time non-refundable pet ownership fee of two hundred fifty U.S. Dollars ($250.00) in the form of a e-check, check or money order and made payable to the entity named by PPM.
 A tenant who wishes to keep a currently owned pet must provide the information listed above if he or she was not previously required to do so.
 No pet ownership fee will be required of residents who are registering currently owned pet(s) that were in compliance with any development pet policy.

 The tenant shall be responsible for proper care, including but not limited to flea control, yearly inoculations (certifications of which must be presented to PPM), and compliance with all applicable state and federal statutes, city ordinances, and all authority rules and regulations.

-The tenant shall be responsible to clean up after their pet anywhere on PPM property or its managed property including carrying a “pooper scooper” and disposable plastic bag any time the pet is outside the apartment.
+The tenant shall be responsible for cleaning up after their pet anywhere on PPM property or its managed property including carrying a “pooper scooper” and disposable plastic bag any time the pet is outside the apartment.
 Pet waste shall be bagged and disposed of in appropriate trash receptacles.
 Pet waste or pet litter shall not be deposited in the toilet.

-The tenant shall pay promptly, upon receipt of a bill, for the cost of all materials and/or labor for repair of any damage caused by their pet.
+The tenant shall pay promptly, upon receipt of a bill, for the cost of all materials and labor for repair of any damage caused by their pet.

-The tenant shall be responsible for any pet-related insect infestation and shall pay promptly, upon receipt of the bill, for all materials and/or labor used for necessary extermination.
+The tenant shall be responsible for any pet-related insect infestation and shall pay promptly, upon receipt of the bill, for all materials and labor used for necessary extermination.

-The tenant shall be responsible for insuring that the rights of other tenants to peace and quiet enjoyment, health, and/or safety are not infringed upon or diminished by his/her pet’s noise, odors, wastes, or other nuisance.
+The tenant shall be responsible for ensuring that the rights of other tenants to quiet enjoyment, health, and safety are not infringed upon or diminished by his/her pet’s noise, odors, wastes, or other nuisance.

-The tenant will be fined for violating the pet policy, $250 initially plus an additional $10 for each day thereafter that the violation exists.
+The tenant will be fined for violating the pet policy, $250 initially plus an additional $10 for each day after that that the violation exists.

-The tenant shall be responsible for disposing of pet remains in accordance with Federal, State, and local laws, rules and regulations.
+The tenant shall be responsible for disposing of pet remains per Federal, State, and local laws, rules, and regulations.

 The PPM manager shall be responsible for maintaining records required by this policy including all pertinent pet-related information and documents supplied by tenants, periodic unit inspections, investigation of complaints regarding pets, billing for damages caused by pets and scheduling of repairs required because of pet action.